 - Chest x-ray

-- Sputum cytology, which means examining your phlegm for cancer cells.
+- Sputum cytology (looking at your phlegm for cancer cells)

-- If these tests locate a concerning area, you may have additional testing, including a PET scan and an MRI scan of the brain to further evaluate the lesion or mass and to evaluate other areas of the body where lung cancer typically spreads.
+- A PET scan and an MRI scan of the brain are often done to examine other areas of the body where lung cancer can spread.

 Staging Lung Cancer

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other areas of the body).
-The stage and type of lung cancer will guide your treatment recommendations.
+Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other areas of the body, also called metastatic cancer).
+The stage and type of lung cancer will guide your treatment plan.

 In general, the following treatments are used:

-This article is a basic introduction to lung cancer.
-You can learn more about your specific type of lung cancer and it’s treatment by using the links below.
+This article is a basic guide to lung cancer.
+You can learn more about your type of lung cancer and treatment by using the links below.

-Lung Cancer Web-U-Cation Program: This video will help you learn about lung cancer, its diagnosis, staging, potential treatments and side effects.
-In addition, it will address coping with cancer (practical, emotional & family issues), coping with the stigma of lung cancer, and concerns surrounding work, insurance and disability.
+Lung Cancer Web-U-Cation Program: This video will help you learn about lung cancer.
+The topics include diagnosis, staging, and treatments.
+It also addresses coping with cancer and concerns surrounding work, insurance and disability.